sergeenho/AWS-S3-Example/README.md

 # AWS-S3-Example
-This is a simple example on how to connect to AWS S3 with the following technologie:
+This is a simple example on how to connect to AWS S3 with the following technologies:

 NetBeans IDE 8.0.2 GlassFish Server 4.1 Java EE 7 Web JavaServer Faces 2.2 Primefaces 5.0 AWS SDK 1.10.11